Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: Results for an Analysis of Discrepancy

-Dive position and dive direction are associated with degree of difficulty (DD).
-FINA assigns DD for each direction and position of dive.
-The lowest DD is 1.0 (for a straight forward jump into the pool) and the highest in the \texttt{divemeets.com} data set is a 3.4 (a reverse dive with 2.5 somersaults in a tuck position).
-For further examination of DD, the values of the DD assigned by FINA were plotted on the vertical axis with the discrepancy on the horizontal axis (Figure \ref{fig:discDD}).
+For further examination of DD, the values of the DD assigned by WA were plotted on the vertical axis with the discrepancy on the horizontal axis (Figure \ref{fig:discDD}).
 Because few dives at this level have DD greater than 2.7, any dive with a DD between of 2.7 to 2.9 was assigned to a DD of 2.8, and any dive with DD of 3.0 or greater was assigned a DD of 3.0.
 Easier dives, with degrees of difficulty between 1.2 and 1.6, are more leniently judged, while more difficult dives, with DD of 2.1 or greater are more harshly judged.
-It is not strictly true that more difficult dives are more harshly judged, as dives with DD of 1.8, for example, are judged more harshly than dives with a DD or 2.3 or 2.6.
-Therefore, there is evidence of difficulty bias, but not in the direction originally assumed.
-It is presumed that more difficult dives are judged more leniently, but this does not seem to be the case.
-In other words, from these data, it appears that it is better to do a less difficult dive well than it is to attempt a difficult dive and do it poorly.
+For example, the largest positive median score is 1.87 for dives with DD of 1.5, and the largest negative score is -3.04 for dives with DD of 3 or more.
+It is not strictly true that more difficult dives are more harshly judged, as dives with DD of 1.8 (median discrepancy of -.82), for example, are judged more harshly than dives with a DD or 2.3 or 2.6 (median discrepancies of -.59 and -.55, respectively).
+Interestingly, 86\% of the dives with DD equal to 1.8 or 1.9 are twisting dives.
+This explains the negative discrepancies for these purportedly easier dives, as judges tend to judge twisting dives more harshly (Figure \ref{fig:dir})